-In the performance of the services required under this Contract, Grantee shall be an independent contractor with the authority to control and direct the performance and details of the work and services required under this Contract; however, Agency shall have the right to inspect work in progress to determine whether, in Agency's opinion, the work is being performed by Grantee in accordance with the provisions of this All persons hired or used by Grantee shall be Grantee's agents and employees and Grantee shall be responsible for the accuracy, completeness, and adequacy of any and all work services performed by its agents and employees.
-Furthermore, Grantee intentionally, voluntarily, and knowingly assumes the sole and entire liability if such liability is determined to exist, to its agents and employees or to third persons, for all loss, cost, damage or injury caused by Grantee's agents and employees in the course of their employment.
-The performance of work under this Contract alone shall not be construed as employment with the State of Hawaii and shall not entitle Grantee's agents and employees to vacation, sick leave, retirement, or other benefits directly afforded state employees by statutes.
+1. In the performance of the services required under this Contract, Grantee shall be an independent contractor with the authority to control and direct the performance and details of the work and services required under this Contract; however, Agency shall have the right to inspect work in progress to determine whether, in Agency's opinion, the work is being performed by Grantee in accordance with the provisions of this All persons hired or used by Grantee shall be Contract.
+Grantee's agents and employees and Grantee shall be responsible for the accuracy, completeness, and adequacy of any and all work its agents and employees. services performed by and Furthermore, Grantee intentionally, voluntarily, and knowingly assumes the sole and entire liability if such liability is determined to exist, to its agents and employees or to third injury caused by persons, for all loss, cost, damage or of their course and employees in the Grantee's agents employment.
+The performance of work under this Contract alone shall not be construed as employment with the State of Hawaii shall not entitle Grantee's agents and employees to and vacation, sick leave, retirement, or other benefits directly afforded state employees by statutes.
 Grantee shall be responsible for payment of all applicable federal, state, and county fees which may become due and owing by the Grantee by reason of the Contract, including but not limited to (i) income taxes, (ii) employment related fees, assessments and taxes and (iii) general excise taxes.
 The Grantee also is responsible for obtaining all licenses, permits and certificates that may be required in order to perform this Contract.